 Under our Bylaws, our Board of Directors determines the number of our directors, provided that the number shall never be less than the minimum required by the MGCL, nor more than twelve.
 Our Board of Directors currently consists of twelve directors.
 On March 16, 2015, our Company, by resolution of our Board of Directors, opted into Section 3-803 of the MGCL, effective on March 17, 2015.
 Section 3-803 of the MGCL required the Board of Directors to designate directors to serve as Class I directors, Class II directors and Class III directors, with each class comprising the same number of directors to the extent possible.
 At each annual meeting of stockholders, the term of one class expires.
 The Board of Directors designated the Class I directors as Douglas D. Abbey, Dana K. Anderson, Stanley A. Moore and Dr. William P. Sexton, with terms initially expiring at our Annual Meeting; the Class III directors as Arthur M. Coppola, Fred S. Hubbell, Mason G. Ross and Andrea M. Stephen, with terms expiring at our 2016 annual meeting of stockholders; and the Class III directors as Edward C. Coppola, Diana M. Laing, Steven L. Soboroff and John M. Sullivan, with terms expiring at our 2017 annual meeting of stockholders.
-Because the term of the Class I directors expires at our 2015 Annual Meeting, we are asking stockholders to elect four Class I directors at our 2015 Annual Meeting for terms expiring at our 2018 annual meeting of stockholders.
+Because the term of the Class I directors expires at our 2015 Annual Meeting for terms expiring at our 2018 annual meeting of stockholders.

 As stated in our Company's press release announcing implementation of a classified board, the classified board is solely intended to protect stockholder value and is not intended to be a permanent feature of our Company's corporate governance.
-Our Company has committed to declassify its Board of Directors no later than immediately after our 2016 Annual Meeting.
+Our Company has committed to review the continued need for the classified board structure promptly following our 2015 Annual Meeting.